atikur28/wellness-world/README.md

 8. **Contact Us**:
    - You can contact us for any information Without hesitation and can make a appointment for free.

+***

+## Answers of the given question:

+1. **The correct answer is**: B: ReferenceError: greetign is not defined.
+   - Because: There's a error in the code where you intended to declare and assign a value to the variable greeting, but you mistakenly used greetign instead, which results in a ReferenceError since greetign is not defined.

+2. **The correct answer is**: B: TypeError.
+   - Because: The sum function attempts to add a number and a string, resulting in a TypeError.
+JavaScript doesn't perform implicit type conversion when using the + operator with different data types.

+3. **The correct answer is**: A: ['🍕', '🍫', '🥑', '🍔'].
+Because:
+   - The info.favoriteFood assignment doesn't affect the food array.
+It simply changes the value of the favoriteFood property in the info object.

+4. **The correct answer is**: B: Hi there, undefined.
+   - Because: The sayHi function expects an argument name, but it's called without an argument, resulting in undefined for name.

+5. **The correct answer is**: C: 3.
+   - Because: The forEach loop iterates through each element in the nums array, and the condition if (num) checks if the element is truthy (i.e., not equal to 0).
+There are three truthy elements in the array, so count is incremented three times, resulting in a final value of 3.